ianmarmour/ACAS-Automated-Scanning/README.md

 ## Configuration Guide

-Modify the following line
+1. Modify the following line and add whatever local adminstrative account name you would like between the ''.

 `powershell
 $Username = 'ACASScanner'
 `
-Add the account name you would like created in the section between the ''.
 Modify the following line #96